WillEastbury/PiArcadeCabinet/README.md

 22. Screw the acrylic in place to fix the monitor behind it.
 23. Now you can close the hole in the roof by screwing down piece E.
 24. Take the long screws and screw in the console panel to the front batten.

-25. Enjoy some retro gaming.
+25. You're done.
+Enjoy some retro gaming.